-- Tier 1 Block: Provides a planned amount of firm power to meet a customer's planned annual Net Requirement load.
+- Load-Following: Provides firm power service that meets the RHWM retail load of a utility, net of non-federal resources, on a real-time basis.
+Load following service is not offered to any customer that operates its own balancing authority area (control area). - Block: Provides a planned amount of firm power to meet a customer's planned annual Net Requirement load.
 A Block customer needs to have dedicated non-Federal resources and is responsible for using those resources dedicated to its total retail load to meet any load in excess of its planned monthly Block purchase.
 Blocks can be flat or shaped.
-Bonneville offers a complimentary shaping product for Block customers. - Tier 1 Slice: Provides a slice of the Federal system.
+Bonneville offers a complimentary shaping product for Block customers. - Slice: Provides a slice of the Federal system.
 It includes firm requirements power, hourly scheduling rights, and surplus power.
 These products are indexed to the customers Slice Percentage and the variable output capability of the FBS resources that comprise the "Tier 1 System" after Bonneville's system obligations and operating constraints have been met (Slice Output).
-Slice customers can market surplus power. - Tier 2 Products: Bonneville offers a variety of Tier 2 products including a renewables-only product, a non-renewables alternative, Tier 2 load-following products designed to meet load growth, short-term Tier 2 products, vintage Tier 2 products, a shared Tier 2 rate plan to share load-growth risk among utilities and shaping services for non-federal Tier 2 resources.
+Slice customers can market surplus power. - Products for Above-RHWM Load: Bonneville offers (or has offered) a variety of products to serve Tier 2 loads, including a renewables-only product, a non-renewables alternative, Tier 2 load-following products designed to meet load growth, short-term Tier 2 products, vintage Tier 2 products, a shared Tier 2 rate plan to share load-growth risk among utilities and shaping services for non-federal Tier 2 resources.

 A key concept for all the Bonneville products is cost causation.
-Costs are allocated to pools so that there is no cross subsidy of the allocated costs between Tier 1 and Tier 2, as wells as no cross subsidy among Tier 1 customers choosing Load-Following, Block, or Slice products.
+Costs are allocated to pools so that there is no cross subsidy of the allocated costs between Tier 1 and Tier 2, as wells as no cross subsidy among Tier 1 customers choosing Load-Following, Block, or Slice products, nor among customers in different Tier 2 rate pools.
 The costs of energy efficiency, as well as most of the costs of the federal system are all in the Tier 1 cost pool.
 The value of conserved energy, however, is recouped differentially among the Tier 1 and Tier 2 pools.
 In addition, the Load-Following, Block, and Slice products handle surplus sales differently.
 Thus, revenue associated with surplus sales (resulting from energy efficiency or otherwise) are in different pools.